Dreaming of a Butcher Block Countertop? Here's What You Need to Know

 "Maintenance can be an issue, but there are plenty of products available that can help keep the surface clean and germ-free," Fenimore says.
 "Having the wood treated or sealed by a professional before use and regularly over time is the best investment you can make for your wood countertops, as it will prolong wear and prevent the material from absorbing as many germs."

-“It’s recommended to treat the wood countertop with a wood treatment oil once a year or as needed,” Jeppsson says.
-“It gives the surface a beautiful sheen, protects the wood and prolongs the life of the countertop.”
-(IKEA’s SKYDD is an affordable option.
-To buy: $6; ikea.com.)
-Wood countertops can also be sanded down and refinished to remove scratches, she says, extending its lifespan—well-maintained wood countertops can last a lifetime.
+"It's recommended to treat the wood countertop with a wood treatment oil once a year or as needed," Jeppsson says.
+"It gives the surface a beautiful sheen, protects the wood, and prolongs the life of the countertop."
+Wood countertops can also be sanded down and refinished to remove scratches, she says, extending their lifespan.
+With the right care, well-maintained wood countertops can last a lifetime.

 RELATED: How to Pick Wood Kitchen Cabinets